MicrosoftDocs/win32/desktop-src/CoreAudio/pkey-audioendpoint-controlpanelpageprovider.md

 ---
-Description: The PKEY\_AudioEndpoint\_ControlPanelPageProvider property specifies the CLSID of the registered provider of the device-properties extension for the audio endpoint device. ms.assetid: 429a7572-b609-46fd-946e-ee34ddd6cc5e
+description: The PKEY\_AudioEndpoint\_ControlPanelPageProvider property specifies the CLSID of the registered provider of the device-properties extension for the audio endpoint device. ms.assetid: 429a7572-b609-46fd-946e-ee34ddd6cc5e
 title: PKEY_AudioEndpoint_ControlPanelPageProvider (Mmdeviceapi.h)
 ms.topic: reference